Convoy consists of several services working in tandem. Below is an architecture diagram and the traffic pattern.

 Server

 The API Server hosts Convoy’s REST API that powers the dashboard, and all HTTP SDK functions.
-When events are sent through the API, they are immediately enqueued to Redis, where a worker picks it up and persists the events into the database, before dispatching the events.
-We are currently iterating very fast and releasing new features often, we try our best to make it backward compatible while shipping new exciting features.
-When there are breaking changes we explicitly communicate them in the Release Notes.
+When events are sent through the API, they are immediately enqueued to Redis, where an agent picks it up and persists the events into the database, before dispatching to endpoints.
+We iterate at a fast pace and often release new features, we try our best to make it backward compatible while shipping new exciting features.
+When there are breaking changes, we explicitly communicate them in the Release Notes.

 The API Server is a stateless service, and can be scaled horizontally.
 We suggest that you deploy them behind a load balancer to properly distribute traffic among the instances.
 See the CLI details here.